learn-co-students/careers-csc-weekly-activity-atlanta-web-042219/README.md

 - *Make contact with at least 8 specific individuals in your field of study (i.e. software engineering, data science, or UX/UI design) each week, record evidence of such contact, and furnish it upon request by Flatiron*
 - *Post at least 1 blog post, focused on a topic in your field of study, per week on a public URL that can be verified by Flatiron School*
 - *For students enrolled in a course in the software engineering or data science fields of study, post at least 5 GitHub commits per week to your public GitHub profile*
-- *For students enrolled in a course in the design field of study, either complete 1 extra credit assignment from your curriculum each week, complete 3 modules in the track outside your specialization each week, or start 1 design challenge from designchallenge.xyz each week*
+- *For students enrolled in a course in the design field of study, either complete 1 extra credit assignment from your curriculum each week, complete 3 modules in the track outside your specialization each week, or start 1 design challenge from [designchallenge.xyz](https://designchallenge.xyz/) each week*

 Let’s dive deeper into each of these activities.

 ## Make Contact with 8 Specific People
-(software engineering, data science, or UX/UI design students)
+**(Software Engineering, Data Science, and UX/UI Design students)**

 We know it feels great to hit “Submit” on a job application.
 The “Submit” button turns into a green check-mark, which literally sends a dopamine rush to your brain.
 It’s so tempting to bask in that green check-mark and think you’ve done your part, that now the ball is in the employer’s court.
 But we’ve seen time and time again that this is an ineffective strategy.
 Why?